OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ---
 title: Microsoft Office Add-ins community call
-description: 'The monthly Microsoft Office Add-ins community call agenda, schedule, and resources.' ms.date: 01/14/2022 ms.localizationpriority: medium
+description: 'The monthly Microsoft Office Add-ins community call agenda, schedule, and resources.' ms.date: 01/26/2022 ms.localizationpriority: medium
 ---

 # Microsoft Office Add-ins community call

 The Microsoft Office Add-ins community call is a monthly call where you can learn more about new features, development practices, and additional information about creating Office Add-ins.
-The community call occurs the second Wednesday of each month at 8:00AM PDT.
+The community call occurs the second Wednesday of each month at 8:00 AM Pacific Time.
 You can download the calendar invite at [https://aka.ms/officeaddinscommunitycall](https://aka.ms/officeaddinscommunitycall).

 ## Agenda for February 9th call